ajstrongdev/democracyonline.io/DATABASE_SCHEMA.md

 ## Data Integrity Rules

 1. **Users cannot belong to non-existent parties** - Enforced by FOREIGN KEY constraint
-2. **Each user can only vote once per election** - Enforced by UNIQUE constraint
+2. **Each user can only vote once per candidate per election** - Enforced by UNIQUE constraint on (user_id, election, candidate_id)
+3. **Users cannot exceed the vote limit for an election** - Enforced by application logic (limit = number of seats)
-3. **Each user can only run once per election** - Enforced by UNIQUE constraint
+4. **Each user can only run once per election** - Enforced by UNIQUE constraint
-4. **Party names must be unique** - Enforced by UNIQUE constraint
+5. **Party names must be unique** - Enforced by UNIQUE constraint
-5. **Email addresses must be unique** - Enforced by UNIQUE constraint
+6. **Email addresses must be unique** - Enforced by UNIQUE constraint
-6. **Usernames must be unique** - Enforced by UNIQUE constraint
+7. **Usernames must be unique** - Enforced by UNIQUE constraint
-7. **A party cannot send multiple merge requests to the same party** - Enforced by composite PRIMARY KEY
+8. **A party cannot send multiple merge requests to the same party** - Enforced by composite PRIMARY KEY

 ## Migration History

 ### Migration 1

-Added party merger system:
+Added party merger system and updated Senate election voting system:

+**Party Merger System:**

 - `parties.logo` column for Lucide icon names
 - `game_tracker` table for game state